brentius/warren-botfett/README.md

 # WARREN BOTFETT

 A systematic, event-driven algorithmic trading bot designed to run on a Raspberry Pi 5 and to use the Alpaca API.
-Combines multi-strategy signal generation, layered risk management, and remote control via Discord — all within a modular architecture built for reliability over uptime-sensitive hardware.
+Botfett combines multi-strategy signal generation, layered risk management, and remote control via Discord, all within a modular architecture built for reliability over uptime-sensitive hardware.

 ---

 ## Overview

 This is NOT a latency-arbitrage machine.
-It is a strategy-driven system that generates signals from technical and (optionally) ML-based analysis, passes them through a risk layer, and executes via a broker abstraction — with full monitoring, structured logging, and a Discord command interface for remote control.
+It is a strategy-driven system that generates signals from a strategy that you bring yourself, passes them through a risk layer, and executes via Alpaca, with full monitoring, structured logging, and a Discord command interface for remote control.

 It is designed to run headlessly on a Pi 5, survive reboots, and be observable and controllable entirely from Discord.